johnwanng/python-api-challenge/README.md

 Each of four plots were stored as png files inside the 'Images' folder.

-The following are three observable trends based on the weather data:
+The following are five observable trends based on the weather data:

 The correlation coefficient calculated between temperatures and latitudes of cities is  -0.7652381363577664 and this value is between -0.5 to -1 which indicates a strong relationship between temperatures and the latitudes of the cities.
 The scatter plot represented in the 'Scatter-Temperature (F) vs Latitude of sample 600 cities.pgn' has indicated higher temperature cities tend to located on lower latitudes coordinates of cities used in the sample data.